-This strategy was generally supported by the U.S. allies as well as by other countries in the world.
-The American public also supported it, though Americans were less internationalist in their attitudes than U.S. decision-makers during the 1990s (Holsti 2001: 40-41).
-The main aspect of the Clinton administration's strategy is not necessarily the pursuit of openness, but the administration's decision to employ what G. John Ikenberry calls a policy of 'strategic restraint' (1998-1999: 62-71).
-In other words, Ikenberry argues that U.S. foreign policy could have attempted to dominate other countries, but it instead decided to deepen existing multilateral structures, giving a greater voice to secondary nations in the making of a post-Cold War international order.
+Ikenberry (1998-1999: 62-71) calls a policy of "strategic restraint."
+In other words, Ikenberry argues that US foreign policy could have attempted to dominate other countries, but it instead decided to deepen existing multilateral structures, giving a greater voice to secondary nations in the making of a post-Cold War international order.
 This legitimized the Clinton administration's economic policies and democratization efforts, which were engines of economic and political openness.
-This policy of 'strategic restraint' also supported the Clinton White House's desire to reform Cold War security arrangements in ways that would safeguard American influence and military predominance in key regions of the world without directly challenging its allies' interests.
+This policy of "strategic restraint" also supported the Clinton White House's desire to reform Cold War security arrangements in ways that would safeguard American influence and military predominance in key regions of the world, but without directly challenging its allies' interests.

-In many ways, the Clinton administration firmly expanded the U.S.'s influence within the institutional infrastructures created in the early Cold War.
+In many ways, the Clinton administration firmly expanded the US's influence within the institutional infrastructures created in the early Cold War.
 But, critics pointed out that it had not done enough to combat the proliferation of weapons of mass destruction or the transformation of rogue regimes, especially Iraq.
 Others felt that the administration was too supportive of multilateral bodies and their interests, though it is important to note that Clinton's support for multilateralism waned after his first year in office.
 This is not to say that the international community was completely satisfied with Clinton's foreign policy strategy.
 Its continuation of the sanctions regime against Iraq, Libya, Iran and Cuba angered many countries.
-Some world leaders openly expressed their fear in the late 1990s that the U.S. would try to pursue its interests unilaterally.
+Some world leaders openly expressed their fear in the late 1990s that the US would try to pursue its interests unilaterally.
 However, Clinton's foreign policy strategy, while building on American values and interests, was, for the most part, in line with the interests and expectations of America's closest allies as the strategy sought to achieve key interests via multilateral institutions (Allin and Simon 2004-2005: 14).

-At home, neo-conservatives and Republican nationalists heavily criticized the Clinton administration.
-For neo-conservatives, Clinton's strategy failed with regards to two issues.
-First, neo-conservatives wanted the Clinton administration to promote 'political and economic freedom everywhere' by actively challenging rogue regimes and if necessary using force to transform these societies along democratic lines (Halper and Clarke 2004: 103).
-Not surprisingly, neo-conservatives became supporters of Clinton's decision to push NATO into the war against Yugoslavia over Kosovo.
+At home, neo-conservatives and Republican "nationalists" heavily criticized the Clinton administration.
+For neo-conservatives, Clinton's strategy failed short in regards to two issues.
+First, neo-conservatives wanted the Clinton administration to promote "political and economic freedom everywhere" by actively challenging rogue regimes and if necessary using force to transform these societies along democratic lines (Halper and Clarke 2004: 103).
+Not surprisingly, neo-conservatives became supporters of Clinton's decision to push NATO to war against Yugoslavia over Kosovo.
 They also vigorously campaigned for regime change in Iraq, driving Congress to pass the 1998 Iraq Liberation Act.
 The same rationale applied to other rogue regimes, such as North Korea, Libya, Syria and Iran.
-In many ways, neo-conservatives wanted the U.S. to abandon containment and deterrence strategies for more interventionist policies that would assure these regimes' transformation.
-Thus, they were not opposed to nationbuilding efforts, though this is an issue that received little attention in neo-conservative circles (Halper and Clarke 2004: 28).
-But, regime change was urged because it was the only way the U.S. could effectively combat the challenge posed by rogue regimes and the proliferation of weapons of mass destruction.
+In many ways, neo-conservatives wanted the US to abandon containment and deterrence strategies for more interventionist policies that would assure these regimes' transformation.
+Thus, they were not opposed to nation-building efforts, though this is an issue that received little attention in neo-conservative circles (Halper and Clarke 2004: 28).
+But, regime change was urged because it was the only way the US could effectively combat the challenge posed by rogue regimes and the proliferation of weapons of mass destruction.